GrandComicsDatabase/gcd-django/README.md

 # GCD Web Application

-This file last updated: *February 2017*
+This file last updated: *April 2018*

 This is the current implementation of the Grand Comics Database, hosted at http://www.comics.org/ (production) and http://beta.comics.org/ (public beta